|

 having already been knighted and being both a Baron and Lord of

-Parliament, he would have likely been made an Earl as his two
+Parliament, and was to have been made an Earl as his two

-7th Lord Forbes, by whom he had two sons and one daughter.
-His
+7th Lord Forbes, by whom he had two lawful-legitimate sons and a

-of his age, a young man, having contracted an illness (likely
+of his age, a relatively young man, having contracted an illness (likely

 the Plague) and was buried in the College Kirk of Seton, and he

-was succeeded by his eldest son, also "Sir John Seton, 2nd of
+was succeeded by his eldest son, also styled "Sir John Seton, 2nd of

 Barnes".